Buedenbender/specter-desktop/docs/extensions/devices.md

     # optional, You might want to have a more specific template for creating a new device
     template = "electrum/device/new_device_keys_electrum.jinja"

-    # If your device is a classic Hardwarewallets, it might have one of these features:
+    # If your device is a classic hardware wallet, it might have one of these features:
     sd_card_support = True
     qr_code_support = True